-Jeff is a Principal Engineer based in Perth Western Australia with 30 years' experience in pipelines, mining and minerals processing industries.
+Jeff is a Principal Engineer based in Perth Western Australia with 35 years' experience in pipelines, mining and minerals processing industries.
 He has expertise in strategic analysis of greenhouse gas emissions and energy policy.
 He has also worked in sustainability and led remote area energy studies in the Indian Ocean.
 He has served on the Mechanical Committee of Engineers Australia WA, is a Fellow of the Institute of Engineers Australia and is keen to contribute to the re-vegetation of coastal waters, degraded landscapes, woodlands and forests.
+His interests are in ecological restoration and the protection of endangered species.